google-deepmind/mujoco/doc/XMLreference.rst

 .. _option-sdf_initpoints:

 :at:`sdf_initpoints`: :at-val:`int, "40"`
-   Number of starting points used for fining contacts with Signed Distance Field collisions.
+   Number of starting points used for finding contacts with Signed Distance Field collisions.

 .. _option-actuatorgroupdisable: